Patoski-patoski/vybe_telegram_cryptobot/README.md

 # Vybe Telegram Bot

-A powerful Telegram bot for monitoring Solana wallets and whale transactions, built with TypeScript and Node.js.
+A powerful Telegram bot for monitoring Solana wallets, whale transactions, token prices, and NFT portfolios, built with TypeScript and Node.js.

 ## Features